microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/schedulinggroup-post.md

 ## Response

-If successful, this method return a `200 OK` response code and a [schedulingGroup](../resources/schedulinggroup.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a [schedulingGroup](../resources/schedulinggroup.md) object in the response body.

 ## Example